7mind/sick/README.md

 array:0[1] = remove
 ```

 There is an interesting observation: when a stream does not contain removal entries it can be safely reordered.

-Unfortunately, in some usecases the receiver still may need to accumulate the entries in a buffer until it can sort them out.
+Also this representation eliminates many cases where full accumulation is required.
+Obviously, not all of them, the receiver still may need to accumulate the entries in a buffer until it can sort them out.

 ### Binary format: EBA (Efficient Binary Aggregate)